TheComamba/TinyHackingPuzzle/puzzle_soulution/01_SQL_Injection.md

 ## Interpretation

 This is the hashed password of Karl.
 From the length we can deduce that it is most probably a SHA-256 Hash.
+A small [Python script](https://github.com/TheComamba/TinyHackingPuzzle/blob/main/puzzle_soulution/02_crack_numeric_password.py) will be enouth to break it.